 Contributions - Employer and employee contributions are made based upon the OPEB plan provisions contained in Title 70, as amended.
-However, the statutes do not specify or identify any particular contribution source to pay the health insurance subsidy.
+However, the Oklahoma Statutes do not specify or identify any particular contribution source to pay the health insurance subsidy.
 Based on the contribution requirements of Title 70, employers and employees contribute a single amount based on a single contribution rate as described in Note 8; from this amount, OTRS allocates a portion of the contributions to the supplemental health insurance program.
-The cost of the supplemental health insurance program averages 0.13% of normal cost, as determined by an actuarial valuation.
-Contributions allocated to the OPEB plan from the University were \$4,113 and \$14,362 for the years ended June 30, 2020 and 2019, respectively.
+The cost of the supplemental health insurance program averages 0.15% of normal cost, as determined by an actuarial valuation.
+Contributions allocated to the OPEB plan from the University were \$3,909 and \$4,113 for the years ended June 30, 2021 and 2020, respectively.

-OPEB Liabilities (Assets), OPEB Expense, and Deferred Outflows and Inflows of Resources Related to OPEB - At June 30, 2020 and 2019, the University reported an asset of \$299,244 and \$367,797, respectively, for its proportionate share of the net OPEB asset.
-The net OPEB asset was measured as of June 30, 2019 and 2018, and the total OPEB asset used to calculate the net OPEB asset was determined by an actuarial valuation as of June 30, 2019 and 2018, respectively.
-The University's proportion of the net OPEB asset was based on the University's contributions received by the OPEB plan relative to the total contributions received by the OPEB plan for all participating employers as of June 30, 2019.
-Based upon this information, the University's proportion was 0.4840% and 0.5691% as of June 30, 2020 and 2019, respectively.
+OPEB Liabilities (Assets), OPEB Expense (Benefit), and Deferred Outflows and Inflows of Resources Related to OPEB - At June 30, 2021 and 2020, the University reported an asset of \$47,595 and \$299,244, respectively, for its proportionate share of the net OPEB asset.
+The net OPEB asset was measured as of June 30, 2020 and 2019, and the total OPEB asset used to calculate the net OPEB asset was determined by an actuarial valuation as of June 30, 2020 and 2019, respectively.
+The University's proportion of the net OPEB asset was based on the University's contributions received by the OPEB plan relative to the total contributions received by the OPEB plan for all participating employers as of June 30, 2020 and 2019.
+Based upon this information, the University's proportion was 0.4804% and 0.4840% as of June 30, 2021 and 2020, respectively.

-For the years ended June 30, 2020 and 2019, the University recognized OPEB benefit of \$(41,270) and \$(48,800), respectively.
+For the years ended June 30, 2021 and 2020, the University recognized OPEB expense (benefit) of \$5,797 and \$(41,270), respectively.